wdi-sg/project-1/README.md

 * Reset all variables

-## To Be Implemented/ Unsolved Issues
+## To Be Implemented/ To Be Resolved

 * Ghost AI
 * Audio on Mobile
+* Better User Interface for Device in Landscape Mode

 ## Built With